Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Evaluation Benchmarks

 \textbf{DarijaHellaSwag}\footnote{\url{https://hf.co/datasets/MBZUAI-Paris/DarijaHellaSwag}}.
-HellaSwag\footnote{\url{https://hf.co/datasets/Rowan/hellaswag}} \citep{zellers-etal-2019-hellaswag} is a challenging multiple-choice dataset designed to evaluate machine reading comprehension and commonsense reasoning.
+HellaSwag\footnote{\url{https://hf.co/datasets/Rowan/hellaswag}} \citep{zellers-etal-2019-hellaswag} is a multiple-choice dataset designed to evaluate machine reading comprehension and commonsense reasoning.
 It presents complex scenarios where models must select the most plausible continuation of a passage from four options, challenging nuanced language understanding and contextual inference.
 Using Claude 3.5 Sonnet, We translated the HellaSwag validation set into Darija.

 \textbf{Belebele\_Ary}.
-Belebele \citep{bandarkar-etal-2024-belebele}\footnote{\url{https://hf.co/datasets/facebook/belebele}} is a comprehensive multiple-choice machine reading comprehension dataset designed to evaluate both monolingual and multilingual models across 122 language variants.
+Belebele \citep{bandarkar-etal-2024-belebele}\footnote{\url{https://hf.co/datasets/facebook/belebele}} is a multiple-choice machine reading comprehension dataset designed to evaluate both monolingual and multilingual models across 122 languages.
 Each question is paired with a brief passage and offers four multiple-choice answers.
-For our work, we specifically used the Ary\_Arab subset of Belebele, focusing on Darija to evaluate our models.
+For our work, we specifically used the Ary\_Arab (indicating Moroccan Arabic) subset of Belebele.

+\textbf{DarijaAlpacaEval}\footnote{\url{https://hf.co/datasets/MBZUAI-Paris/DarijaAlpacaEval}}.
+Claude 3.5 Sonnet was prompted to translate and culturally adapt the AlpacaEval dataset \cite{alpaca_eval} into Darija, to evaluate the instruction-following capabilities and cultural alignment of LLMs in Darija.
+The dataset consists of 805 instructions, focusing on culturally relevant content tailored to the Moroccan context.
+More details about the dataset creation and evaluation method can be found in Appendix \ref{app:details:alpaca}.

 \textbf{DarijaBench}\footnote{\url{https://hf.co/datasets/MBZUAI-Paris/DarijaBench}}.
 In addition to the above benchmarks, we evaluated with the test sets from the native Darija datasets (see Section \ref{sec:native_darija_datasets}).
 Typically, 10\% of each subset is reserved for testing, unless the original source provides a pre-defined separate test set.
 The combined test sets, referred to as DarijaBench, encompass three tasks: Translation, Sentiment Analysis, and Summarization.